my-rubber-toe/IReNE/README.md

 Then reload the firewall with `sudo firewall-cmd --reload`.

+## SSL Certificates

+For the system to run securely, one must provide a pair of files: certificate file and key file.
+Create a folder named **ssl-certs** and follow the instructions in the tutorial (HERE)[https://www.humankode.com/ssl/create-a-selfsigned-certificate-for-nginx-in-5-minutes] to create a self signed cerificates.

+On a production scale event, please use a certificate file provided by a valid certificate authority.

 ## Running Compose

 Clone all the repositories under the same directory and ensure that all contianers have their respective Dockerfile placed in their directories.
 Follow the instruccions on each of the directories configuring the Dockerfiles.